Thebuilderekes/blog/notes.md

 ## Features

-- Users can sign up and create their account and their details are stored in a database.
 - Users are either admins or author.
 Users are authors by default.
 - Users can login using either their username or email.
 - Users passwords are being hashed in the database.